 As organisations transform digitally, data (and everything that connects to it) continues to proliferate.
-And as data grows, so does its attractiveness and value to criminals, as shown in the devastating MOVEit data breach.
+And as data grows, so does its attractiveness and value to criminals.
 A strong medium-term strategy for dealing with incidents is to build a data protection strategy and to deploy controls to help detect and protect your digital assets.

 Our advisory services can help organisations take a data-centric approach to protection, supporting them to define plans for the discovery of information assets, classification, labelling and protection.